jerkar/legacy-web-site/_jbake-site-sources/src-content/tell-me-more.md

 As a **Java developer** you may have already been frustrated of not being able to write your build scripts with your favorite language and, moreover, with the **same language as the project to build**.
 Indeed most of mainstream languages have first class build tool where definitions are expressed using the language itself : **Gradle** for **Groovy**, **Nodejs** based tools for **Javascript**, **SBT** for **Scala**,  **PyBuilder** for **Python**, **Rake** for **Ruby**,...
-But concerning **Java**, there's no complete build tool based on the language itself.
+But concerning **Java**, there's no complete build tool solution based on the language itself.
 So for building their projects, **Java people** are prayed to :

 * use an XML soup or a foreign language for defining builds
 * abandon IDE code completion, refactoring, debugger, compilation checks and well known Java mechanism for reusing elements